dead-claudia/enum-proposal/README.md

 getSecond() === Foo.Second // true
 ```

-The enum is also guarded via TDZ, and is not defined until after all its variants are defined.
+The enum is itself declared as a `const`, guarded via TDZ, and is not defined until after all its variants are defined.

 ### Semantics